Brazzein

-Brazzein is a sweet-tasting protein extracted from the West African fruit of the climbing plant Oubli (Pentadiplandra brazzeana Baillon).
-It was first isolated by the University of Wisconsin–Madison in 1994.
+Brazzein is a sweet-tasting protein that occurs naturally in oubli (Pentadiplandra brazzeana), a fruit native to the Atlantic coastal areas of Central Africa.
+Brazzein was first isolated in 1994 by scientists at the University of Wisconsin–Madison.
+It is roughly 500 to 2000 times sweeter than sucrose.

-Brazzein is found in the extracellular region, in the pulp tissue surrounding the seeds.
-With pentadin, discovered in 1989, brazzein is the second sweet-tasting protein discovered in the Oubli fruit.
+Brazzein is found in the extracellular region of oubli fruit, in the pulp tissue surrounding the seeds.
+After pentadin, discovered in 1989, brazzein is the second sweet-tasting protein discovered in the Oubli fruit.

-Like the other sweet proteins discovered in plants, such as monellin and thaumatin, it is extremely sweet compared to commonly used sweeteners (500 to 2000 times sweeter than sucrose).
+Like other sweet proteins discovered in plants, such as monellin and thaumatin, brazzein is extremely sweet compared to commonly used sweeteners.
 The fruit tastes sweet to humans, monkeys, and bonobos, but gorillas have mutations in their sweetness receptors so that they do not find brazzein sweet, and they are not known to eat the fruit.

 Traditional use

-The Oubli plant (from which the protein was isolated) grows in Gabon and Cameroon, where its fruit has been consumed by the apes and local people for a long time.
-Due to brazzein and pentadin, the berries of the plant are incredibly sweet.
-African locals call them "Oubli" (French for "forgot") in their vernacular language because their taste is said to encourage nursing infants to forget their mother's milk, as once they eat them they are said to forget to come back to the village to see their mother.
+The oubli plant (from which the protein was isolated) grows in Gabon and Cameroon where its fruit has been consumed by apes and local people over history.
+Due to brazzein and pentadin, the berries of the plant have exceptional sweetness.
+Locals call the berries "oubli" (French for "forgot") in their vernacular language because their taste is said to encourage nursing infants to forget their mother's milk, as once babies eat them, they may forget to return to their mothers.